cucumber/vscode/README.md

 ### `cucumber.features`
 [//]: # (<cucumber.features>)
-The `cucumber.features` setting can be used to speciy where the extension should look for `.feature` files.
-Changing this will only affect autocompletion.
+The `cucumber.features` setting overrides where the extension should look for `.feature` files.

+If no feature files are found, [autocomplete](#autocomplete) will not work.

 Default value: